C-Dash/CDASH-CSVImportPlus/README.md

 Installation
 ------------
+Download the Development branch from this repo.
+Your module folder needs to be named CSVImport.
+For reference, you can look at the Omeka team's module.

 See general end user documentation for [Installing a module](http://omeka.org/s/docs/user-manual/modules/#installing-modules).
-With this method, start with the zip file from the git releases page.

 To install CSV Import from the source, go to the root of the module, and run `composer install`.
 Users using the pre-packaged downloads from the Releases page or the omeka.org module directory don't need